-Example A – Delta Skymiles American Express card – personal Gold credit card – 60,000 points bonus – enough for a roundtrip ticket for free from a number of places in the US to Europe roundtrip on Delta, depending on travel flexibility:
+Example A – Delta Skymiles American Express card – personal Gold credit card – 30,000 points bonus:

-- Limited Time Offer: Earn 50,000 Bonus Miles after you spend $2,000 or more in purchases with your new Card within your first 3 months of Card Membership and a $50 statement credit after you make a Delta purchase with your new Card within your first 3 months.
-Earn an additional 10,000 bonus miles after you make an additional $1,000 in purchases within your first 6 months.
+- Limited Time Offer: Earn 30,000 Bonus Miles after you spend $1,000 or more in purchases with your new Card within your first 3 months of Card Membership and a $50 statement credit after you make a Delta purchase with your new Card within your first 3 months.

-- $0 Introductory Annual Fee for the first year, then $95.
+- $0 Introductory Annual Fee for the first year, then $95 for future years.

 Weblink for this Delta offer:

-Example B – Hawaiian Airlines – Mastercard through Barclaycard – 35,000 point bonus – enough for a free round-trip ticket to Hawaii at value rates
+Example B – Hawaiian Airlines – Mastercard through Barclaycard – 50,000 point bonus – enough for a free round-trip ticket to Hawaii at saver rates

-- Limited Time Offer: Earn 35,000 Bonus Miles after you spend $1,000 or more in purchases with your new Card within your first 90 days of Card Membership.
+- Limited Time Offer for United States residents: Earn 50,000 Bonus Miles after you spend $3,000 or more in purchases with your new Card within your first 90 days of Card Membership.

 Travel Tip 2 – Book crowded attractions early to save time.